assamite/sdrs_cimg/Readme.md

-Salient Region Detection and Segmentation using CImg
+Salient Region Detection and Segmentation for Python Using CImg
 ======================================================

 This is a platform independent (not tested in Windows) version of Salient Region Detection and Segmentation technique represented in: